tumf/tumf/README.md

 Beginning in his early youth, he went from engagement in hardware, to assembly, to C, to C++, to PHP, to Ruby.
 His knowledge is somewhat shallow yet broad, so he is good at general things.
 His current advanced skills are as follows:

-A Blockchain enthusiast
+* A Blockchain enthusiast
-Infrastructure creation in OpenStack
+* Infrastructure creation in OpenStack
-Docker container
+* Docker/Kubernetes
+* Prefer GCP than AWS.
-Deployment automation in Ansible
+* Deployment automation in Ansible
-Site construction using RubyOnRails
+* Site construction using RubyOnRails
-Multimaster MySQL in Galera Cluster
+* Multimaster MySQL in Galera Cluster
-Consul orchestration
+* Consul orchestration
+* ImageLableing - annotating images for deep learning
-Vim + OSX
+* Vim + OSX
+* Leading 30 engineers in Vietnam.
+* Trouble shooting - deep inspecting into source codes in OpenSoucce products.

 Also, he has extended experience as a manager and software engineer, and can train inexperienced IT personnel.
 He recognizes the need for the continued education of partially-experienced engineers, and places great importance on in-company study groups, blog writing, and community activity.

+Since 2021, he started writing a tech blog in Japanese -> https://blog.tumf.dev/